Anne-Laure Cattelot: Political career

 Cattelot was elected to the 12th constituency of the North on 18 June 2017.
 She won in the second round against the candidate of the National Front.
-His predecessor in the constituency, Christian Bataille, beaten dry in the first round, gave him his support to block the National Front.
+Her predecessor in the constituency, Christian Bataille, beaten in the first round, gave her his support to block the National Front.

 In the National Assembly, Cattelot sits on the Finance Committee.
 She is also a President of the Brewery sector's Working Group.

 In 2018, Prime Minister Édouard Philippe entrusted Cattelot with the government's information mission "Industry of the future" to transform French companies by digital, to create the industry of the future.

 Political positions

 In October 2018, Cattelot denounced the overexploitation of the forest of Mormal by clear cuts and asked for the formation of a commission of inquiry in the National Assembly.

 In July 2019, Cattelot voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.